wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/index.markdown

 * **Are these transactions abusing some of Bitcoin's functions to circumvent limitations put in place to preserve the network's resources?**
 {: style="text-align: justify"}

 Another important detail is that some of the spam from the current wave, mostly inscription-based spam, can be considered to not be paying a fair fee as it circumvents the fair fee market by injecting data into the segregated witness space in order to benefit from a x0.25 discount.
-This is not the case for multisig based spam.
+This is not the case for bare multisig based spam or `OP_RETURN` based spam.
 {: style="text-align: justify"}

 ### The fees were going to be high anyways